codebyesther/methylation-pipeline/README.md

 This workflow focuses on overall methylation trends per patient or treatment condition.

-### Step 1: Filter Methylation Files by Patient ID
-- Same as above; prepare filtered sample files by ID.

-### Step 2 (Optional): Merge Filtered Files from Multiple EMseq Runs
-- Required only if you have multiple `.xlsx` outputs from different EMseq batches.
-- Produces one merged file for unified analysis.

 ### Step 3 (Coming Soon): Visualize Global Methylation Trends
 - Barplots and bubble plots per timepoint or patient.
 - Includes summaries across chromosomes or treatment stages.